SchweizerischeBundesbahnen/scion-microfrontend-platform/CONTRIBUTING.md

 - `npm run microfrontend-platform:test`\
   Runs unit tests of the microfrontend-platform library.

+### Commands for running end-to-end tests

-- `npm run microfrontend-platform:e2e:ngserve`\
+- `npm run e2e:run`\
-  Runs end-to-end tests of the microfrontend-platform library.
-Prior to test execution, the testing app is started using the Angular CLI.
+  Runs end-to-end tests of the microfrontend platform.
+Prior to test execution, starts four instances of the `microfrontend-platform-testing-app`.

-- `npm run microfrontend-platform:e2e:ngserve -- --suite TEST-SUITE-NAME`\
+- `npm run e2e:debug`\
-  Runs an end-to-end test suite of the microfrontend-platform library.
-Prior to test execution, the testing app is started using the Angular CLI.
-See `protractor.conf.js` for available test suites.
+  Runs end-to-end tests of the microfrontend platform in debug mode.
+Prior to test execution, starts four instances of the `microfrontend-platform-testing-app`.

+- `npm run e2e:lint`\
+  Lints end-to-end tests.

-### Commands for working on the testing application
+### Commands for working on the testing application and devtools

-- `npm run microfrontend-platform-testing-app:ngserve`\
+- `npm run start`\
-  Serves the testing app on http://localhost:4201 using the Angular CLI.\
+  Serves four instances of the `microfrontend-platform-testing-app` and the `microfrontend-platform-devtools`.
+Open the page http://localhost:4201 to load the microfrontend platform testing app into your browser.\
   Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

-- `npm run microfrontend-platform-testing-app:serve`\
-  Serves the testing app from the `dist` folder on http://localhost:4201 using `http-server`.
-  This command requires the platform and testing app to be built upfront.
-Use the following commands to build the platform and testing app: `npm run microfrontend-platform:build`, `npm run microfrontend-platform-testing-app-localhost:build`.

-- `npm run microfrontend-platform-testing-app-localhost:build`\
-  Builds the testing app into `dist` folder using the productive config but with `localhost` as the micro application domain.

 - `npm run microfrontend-platform-testing-app:lint`\
+  Lints the `microfrontend-platform-testing-app`.

+- `npm run microfrontend-platform-devtools:lint`\
-  Lints the testing app.
+  Lints the `microfrontend-platform-devtools`.

 ### Commands for generating the project documentation